nicolai92/nicolai92/README.md

 # Hi, I'm Nicolai ✌️ 👨‍💻

 I'm a Data Engineer working for Deutsche Lufthansa, who is passionate about making open-source more accessible.
-Some technologies I enjoy working with are Kubernetes, Prometheus and Kong API Gateway, as well as Python, Java and Swift.
+Some technologies I enjoy working with are Kubernetes, Prometheus and Microsoft Azure, as well as Python, Golang and Swift.
 I'm also interested in DevOps, Japanese kitchen and sports.

 ## Get Connected